Contents

 The literature does not show that these concentrations collapse into one uncontested governance center.
 Nabilou (2021) argues that Bitcoin’s governance arrangements have largely preserved the system’s censorship-resistance objective through major crises.
 Notland, Nowostawski, and Li (2024) find more decentralized behavior in consensus evolution than standard centralization diagnoses would predict.
 Cong, He, and Li (2021) likewise show that centralized pools do not mechanically eliminate decentralization because miners can diversify across pools and pool managers face endogenous constraints.
 The activation field constructed around BIP 8, BIP 91, and BIP 148 reinforces the same point: miners matter, but miners do not exhaust constitutional authority.

-The comparison therefore belongs at the level of participant paths rather than system-wide slogans.
+The comparison therefore belongs at the level of participant paths, not system-wide slogans.
 Full-node and signer paths in Bitcoin retain stronger institutionally supported routes for local verification and local custody.
 Light-client paths remain dependent and privacy-limited, as Kotzer and Rottenstreich (2024) show, so the system does not escape residual mediation.
 The pooled-miner path is the strongest concentration path because template control, transaction inclusion, and signaling can shape participation conditions on that path, but it does not automatically become generalized governance over ordinary participation across all paths.
-This makes Bitcoin the clearest current negative-boundary case for the interruption stack: residual mediation is real, but the full-node and signer path remains more locally reproducible and less thickly bundled into one default operational path than the comparable ordinary-participant routes in Ethereum.
+This makes Bitcoin the clearest current negative-boundary case for the interruption stack: residual mediation exists, but the full-node and signer path remains more locally reproducible and less thickly bundled into one default operational path than the comparable ordinary-participant routes in Ethereum.

-Bitcoin therefore disciplines the threshold rather than weakening it.
+Bitcoin therefore disciplines the threshold.
 Residual functions and concentration are insufficient.
 The relevant question is whether a residual layer becomes decision-bearing for an ordinary participant path and is hard to bypass or discipline through credible technical, institutional, or economic alternatives.
-On the present record, Ethereum crosses that line more clearly in default access and builder-mediated ordering than Bitcoin does across its participant paths.
+On the present record, Ethereum crosses that line in default access, with builder-mediated ordering the strongest remaining candidate, while Bitcoin does not cross it on any traced path.
 The same contrast weakens the jurisdictional asymmetry: both systems exhibit uneven external reach at the protocol layer, but Ethereum currently routes ordinary participation through thicker residual mediation and therefore makes the asymmetry more governance-relevant.

 8. Implications